gskril/cabal/apps/web/README.md

 > [!NOTE]
 > This was forked from [@stephancill/share-tx](https://github.com/stephancill/share-tx).

 Web app for Cabal.
 Provides an interface for signing transactions and viewing group activity.
+Also includes a [Relayer](#relayer) to execute and earn fees from Cabal transactions.

 ## Local Development